Singapore

 Current environmental issues affecting the Singapore people: water pollution, industrial pollution; limited natural fresh water resources; limited land availability, present waste disposal problems; air pollution; deforestation; seasonal smoke/haze resulting from forest fires in Indonesia.

-Google maps Singapore
+Google Maps Singapore

 The capital and other divisions